Terrestrial Ecosystem Ecology Lab

-We are interested in how terrestrial ecosystems function, how they are being affected by human activities, and the consequeces of environmental change for both humans and the ecosystems that we depend on.
+We are interested in how terrestrial ecosystems function, how they are being affected by human activities, and the consequences of environmental change for both humans and the ecosystems that we depend on.

-Work in the Soil Biogeochemistry Lab spans a wide range of disciplines from soil biogeochemistry to microbial ecology to ecosystem science, and our projects vary in scale from plot-level studies investigating the effects of disturbance and global change on ecosystem processes to large-scale analyses of the biogoechemical cycles of carbon, nitrogen and phosphorus.
+Work in the Terrestrial Ecosystem Ecology Lab spans a wide range of disciplines from soil biogeochemistry to microbial ecology and ecosystem science, and our projects vary in scale from plot-level studies investigating the effects of disturbance and global change on ecosystem processes to large-scale analyses of the biogeochemical cycles of carbon, nitrogen and phosphorus.

 For more information on the work we do, feel free to browse around.
 If you have other questions, please don't hesitate to contact us!

 We are excited that Robbie Heumann has joined the lab and is helping to lead an NSF project investigating N cycling in post-fire ecosystems.
 Welcome, Robbie!

 Congratulations to Alanna Shaw whose global analysis of temperature effects on P mineralization in soils has recently been published in Biogeochemistry!

 Congratulations to former lab postdoc Dr. Fiona Soper!
 Fiona is now an assistant professor at McGill University!

 We are happy to announce a new Research Coordination Network.
 INCyTE will investigate Nutrient Cycling in Terrestrial Ecosystems with a focus on merging perspectives from the experimental and modeling communities.